influxdata/influxdb-client-js/influxdb-client-apis.resource.orgid.md

 ## Resource.orgID property

-If orgID is set that is a permission for all resources owned my that org. if it is not set it is a permission for all resources of that resource type.
+The ID of the organization that owns the resource.
+In a `permission`<!-- -->, applies the permission to all resources of `type` owned by this organization.

 <b>Signature:</b>